 You can't roll back to a system you already changed

-Rollback is a structural property, not just a runbook.
+Rollback is a structural property, not a runbook.

 The plan is simple: if the new system fails, cut traffic back to the old one.
 But that plan depends on the old system being recoverable.
 Mutation changes it in place.
-A failed mutation mid-migration produces a hybrid where the fastest rollback path is gone.
+If it fails halfway, you're left with a hybrid: part migrated, part not, and the fast rollback path is already gone.
 Rebuilding the old state from configuration or backups takes longer and carries its own failure modes.
+That's the failure scenario: a system stuck between states, with no fast path back.

 The old system stays recoverable under coexistence.
 Build the new one alongside it, shift traffic over, and validate against the old system's baseline.
 The rollback path degrades as components clear, but it remains available until decommissioning.